Applying for Brock Scholars Admission

 The test-makers don't have a category for those qualities.
 Therefore, the Brock Scholars application requires a few items in addition to the high school transcript and ACT or SAT score.

 After carefully reviewing all of the application materials, we select the applicants who show the most promise to benefit from and contribute to the Brock Scholars experience.
 We encourage all applicants to present themselves and their potential as thoroughly as possible in all parts of the application.

 Typically, the Brock Scholars selection committee begins evaluating applications in mid-November, but no decisions are made about any applicant until all timely applications have been evaluated.
 We will notify all timely applicants by letter about their status no later than January 1.

 At that time, we will invite the most qualified applicants to attend one of three on-campus conferences, including interviews, information sessions, and activities with Brock Scholars Program faculty, staff, and students.
 These visits provide the opportunity to learn about the Program, the Honors College, and UTC.
 Applicants will explore the campus, attend university classes and a special seminar, visit with faculty representatives from various departments, and socialize with current Brock Scholars and other applicants.
 The conferences will also give the faculty and staff a chance to further evaluate the applicants.
 Most applicants find these sessions informative, stimulating, and fun.

 If you are selected to continue to this second phase of the selection process, participation in all parts of the conference is required for you to remain in consideration as a candidate.
-We will host three Saturday sessions, on January 28, Feburary 4, and February 11, 2017.
+We will host three Saturday sessions, on January 21, January 28, and Feburary 4, 2017.
 We will do our best to accommodate applicants’ preferences, but if that is not possible due to space constraints, scheduling priority will be in order of receipt of your application.

 After all candidate conferences are completed, the selection committee will notify all applicants by letter of their status.